Laura Fuentes

 Surprise your guests with these Cajun Deviled Eggs that will make their tastebuds dance!
 While a tray of classic deviled eggs is a delicious appetizer no one can resist, this recipe gives a fun twist to satisfy the cravings of the spicy team!

-To incorporate heat in every bite, the filling has Cajun seasoning, a Southern blend of spices we use in New Orleans to season salmon, pasta, tacos… well, yes, everything tastes better with Cajun seasoning.
-We’re all about the flavor around here!
+The filling has Cajun seasoning, a Southern blend of spices we use in New Orleans to season protein, pasta, tacos… well, yes, everything tastes better with Cajun seasoning.

 Ingredients